kneron/document_center/docs/toolchain/python_api.md

 * norm (bool, optional): add an Conv layer to add 0.5 tp the input.
 Defaults to False.
 * rgba2yynn (bool, optional): add an Conv layer to convert rgb input to yynn .
 Defaults to False.
 * eliminate_tail (bool, optional): remove the trailing NPU unsupported nodes.
 Defaults to False.
+* opt_matmul (bool, optional): optimize the MatMul layers according to the NPU limit.
+Defaults to False.

 ### 1.3 Editors